MichaelCade/90DaysOfDevOps/Days/day43.md

 We are going to be using Docker Personal here which is free (for education and learning).
 This includes all the essentials that we need to cover to get a good foundation of knowledge of containers and tooling.

 It is probably worth breaking down some of the "docker" tools that we will be using and what they are used for.
 The term docker can be referring to the docker project overall, which is a platform for devs and admins to develop, ship and run applications.
-It might also be a reference to the docker daeemon process running on the host which manages images and containers also called Docker Engine.
+It might also be a reference to the docker daemon process running on the host which manages images and containers also called Docker Engine.

 ### Docker Engine